 - 2 garlic cloves, finely chopped

-- 1 chilli (or less, go with your spicy tolerance), finely chopped
+- 1 chili (or less, go with your spicy tolerance), finely chopped

 - 1 tsp coriander powder

 - 1/4 tsp chili powder

 - 2 tsp salt

 - 1 Tbsp Kasuri Methi (fenugreek) – optional

 - In a small pan heat up 2 Tbsp of coconut oil (or any other oil of your choice) and fry the paneer until crispy on all sides.
 Do so in batches and put the fried ones on some kitchen paper to dry a little.